Wiki to Documents

 Also a project-level wiki and a "private" developer-level wiki..

 What about implement a full-featured wiki system at redMine?

-#2 Updated by Jean-Philippe Lang about 11 years ago
+#2 Updated by Jean-Philippe Lang over 11 years ago

 Per project wiki has been to redMine.